modin-project/modin/docs/developer/architecture.rst

 Data Egress
 '''''''''''

-Data egress operations (e.g. ``to_csv``) are similar to ingress operations up to execution-specific IO class functions construction.
-Egress functions of this class are defined slightly different from ingress functions and created only specifically for engine since partitions already have information about its storage format.
-Using this IO class, data is exported from partitions to the target file.
+Data egress operations (e.g. ``to_csv``) are similar to data ingress operations up to execution-specific IO class functions construction.
+Data egress functions of the IO class are defined slightly different from data ingress functions and created only specifically for the engine since partitions already have information about its storage format.
+Using the IO class, data is exported from partitions to the target file.

 .. image:: /img/generic_data_egress.svg
    :align: center